uozuAho/blog/content/blog/20210924_learning_ddd_by_implementing_pandemic.md

 }
 ```

 It's not as bad as I thought it would be!
+I separated out the private
+`InfectCity` command for convenience.
+It's not a command a player can issue, but
+makes the `DriveOrFerryPlayer` code easier to understand from a domain
-The `PandemicGame` aggregate is
-getting large (200 lines so far), but all the code seems to belong to it.
-I
+perspective.
+The aggregate is getting large (200 lines so far), but all the code
-could split out the event and command handlers, but I won't for now.
-Let's keep
-going!
+seems to belong to it.

 # Moving away from event sourcing